Click here for a one-minute intro video to - and tasting note for - The Gypsy from Ken Forrester himself (in classic Ken fashion).

 Cool-soaked prior to fermentation, then taken to new French oak barrels for 12 months.
 At this point a further selection takes place before blending and the final blend goes back to new barrels to marry and harmonise over the following 12 months.
 After almost 2 years languishing in a cool cellar the Gypsy is stable with the oak and intense fruit totally harmonised.
 A very concentrated, focussed blend, with layers of deep fruit.

-The character is somewhat 'wild' a little brambly with hints of nutmeg, cinnamon, dark spices, with vanilla scents and a distinct, concentrated red-fruit focus.
+A very concentrated, focussed blend with layers of deep fruit.
+The character is expectedly somewhat “wild” a little brambly with hints of nutmeg, cinnamon, dark spices, with vanilla scents and a distinct, concentrated red-fruit focus.
 Great for laying down and keeping for at least ten years but already rewarding if allowed to breathe in a decanter.

 See also our Ken Forrester tasting blog for details of this wine in action.